Garbage Plate

-The Garbage Plate is an American dish consisting of hot dog or hamburger meat, hot meat sauce, and other condiments, piled atop a variety of side dishes, typically including macaroni salad and home fries.
+The Garbage Plate is an American dish consisting of hot dog or hamburger meat, meat hot sauce, and other condiments, piled atop a variety of side dishes, typically including macaroni salad and home fries.
 It is usually served with a side of buttered bread.

 A trademark of the restaurant Nick Tahou Hots in Rochester, New York, which originated the dish in 1918, the Garbage Plate has become the signature dish of Rochester, now served by numerous restaurants under modified names such as Rochester plate, trash plate, or simply plate.

 History

 The Garbage Plate was originated by restaurateur Alexander Tahou, a Greek immigrant who founded the restaurant Nick Tahou Hots under the name West Main Texas Hots in Rochester, New York, in 1918.
 In its original form, the dish consisted of "hots"—either standard hot dogs, or Rochester-style white hots—served with potatoes, cold beans, and Italian bread with butter.

 The dish evolved over time after Tahou's son Nick assumed ownership of the restaurant in the 1940s and changed the restaurant's name to Nick Tahou Hots.
 Over time, the restaurant began offering plates with hamburger meat instead of hots, added other topping options including macaroni salad, and introduced their signature chili-like hot meat sauce, which came from a family recipe of a Mexican friend of Alexander Tahou's and became an integral topping for the dish.

 The dish only came to be known as the Garbage Plate as early as the 1980s, when college students would come to Nick Tahou Hots and ask for "that plate with all the garbage on it".
 After the Tahou family initially resisted the name because "it's food; it doesn’t sound good", the restaurant filed a United States trademark for the name Garbage Plate in 1991, preventing other restaurants from selling the dish under the same name.